zeeev/wham/README.md

 ### VCF 4.2 output

-In this section each INFO and FORMAT field will be covered.
+In this section, each INFO and FORMAT field will be covered.
 Here is an example whamg VCF header:

 ```
 ##fileformat=VCFv4.2